vishalcloudyuga/dcos-website/src/blog/2016-11-18_couchbase_cluster.md

 ## Configure CLI and Install Marathon Load Balancer

 Install and Configure the DC/OS CLI as explained in [CLI](https://docs.mesosphere.com/1.8/usage/cli/).
-Quick steps are:
+The commands are:

 ```
 dcos config set core.dcos_url http://<DnsAddress>